SUCCESS STARTS HERE

 The Kennedy Center American College Theater Festival has cited the University of New Haven as having one of the best emerging new theater programs in New England.
-In this program you will be completely immersed in a creative environment that develops, nurtures, and showcases your creative talents.
-Where those talents lie will become obvious as you explore courses in:
+As a theater arts major at the University of New Haven, you’ll be completely immersed in a creative environment that develops, nurtures, and showcases your creative talents.